-The figures in Chelton et al. (2011) made from this new 20.5-year version of the eddy dataset can be downloaded HERE as a PDF file.
+A detailed analysis of the first version of our dataset can be found in Chelton et al. (2011)., which summarizes the characteristics of the eddies with lifetimes of 16 weeks and longer.
+The figures in that paper made from this new 22-year version of the eddy dataset can be downloaded HERE as a PDF file.

 Chelton, D. B., M. G. Schlax, and R. M Samelson, 2011: Global observations of nonlinear mesoscale eddies.
 Prog.
-Oceanogr., 91, 167-216.
+Oceanogr., 91, 167216.